WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 # Semantics {#semantics}

-A bundle is logically a set of HTTP exchanges, with a URL identifying the manifest(s) of the bundle itself.
+A bundle is logically a set of HTTP exchanges, with a primary URL in the bundle and an optional URL identifying the manifest(s) of the bundle itself.

 While the order of the exchanges is not semantically meaningful, it can significantly affect performance when the bundle is loaded from a network